schlii/after-website/docs/planning.md

 # Band Website Project Planning Document

 ## Project Overview
-This project is a comprehensive band website featuring a mid-2000s Flash-inspired aesthetic with modern responsive design capabilities.
+This project is a comprehensive band website with modern responsive design capabilities.
 The site includes content management, e-commerce functionality, music streaming, and an admin console for the band to manage all content independently.

 ### Core Requirements
-- Mid-2000s Flash website aesthetic with modern responsive implementation
 - Full content management system for band to update independently
 - E-commerce functionality for merchandise sales
 - Music streaming capabilities with custom player
 - Contact form and newsletter integration
-- Mobile-responsive design maintaining aesthetic integrity
+- Mobile-responsive design
 - Admin console for all content updates

 ### Target Audience